A perennial fern, with fronds rising erectly from short rhizomes, to 70 cm tall.

-Grows into a small, upright clumps amongst rocks, its fronds arising from the short dark clumped rhizomes to about 70 cm high.
+Grows into a small, upright clumps amongst rocks and, its fronds arising from the short dark clumped rhizomes to about 70 cm high.

 The stipes (stalk of a frond of a fern) are dark in colour and slightly rough to touch.

-Spores are produced in sporangia, which are housed in a sorus (plural sori).
+Spores are produced in sporangia, which are housed in a sorus (plural sori – spore houses).
 The sori are produced on the underside of frond segments and follow the segment edges.
 There can be 20 sori per segment.

-Suitable for growing in pots, but needs high humidity (like bathrooms) but not too much water.
+Suitable for growing in pots, but needs high humidity (suitable places such as bathrooms).
+However, do not over-water.